This is an Active case

 Need help?

-If you or a loved one is experiencing symptoms of disordered eating, you can contact the National Eating Disorder Association (NEDA).
+• If you or a loved one is experiencing symptoms of disordered eating, you can contact the National Eating Disorders Association (NEDA).
 The toll-free number is 1-800-931-2237, and the website is nationaleatingdisorders.org.

 Status of TikTok lawsuits

-Many of these individual lawsuits have been consolidated into a social media multidistrict litigation (MDL).
-The MDL is known as MDL 3047 In re: Social Media Adolescent Addiction/Personal Injury Products Liability Litigation.
+Many of these individual social media lawsuits have been consolidated into a multidistrict litigation (MDL).
+The MDL is known as In re: Social Media Adolescent Addiction/Personal Injury Products Liability Litigation, MDL No. 3047.

 The MDL is being handled in the U.S. District Court for the Northern District of California by U.S. District Court Judge Yvonne Gonzalez Rogers.
 It contains claims against ByteDance (TikTok), Meta (Instagram and Facebook), Snap (Snapchat) and Google (YouTube).

-If you’re looking to file a TikTok lawsuit, consider reaching out to a TikTok attorney to explore your legal options.
+If you’re looking to file a TikTok lawsuit, consider reaching out to a lawyer who litigates against TikTok to explore your legal options.

 Important terms about TikTok lawsuits

-Mass tort: A general term to describe a type of lawsuit where many people allege similar harms or injuries from similar parties, but each person files their own individual lawsuit.
-MDLs are ways of handling mass torts.
+• Mass tort: A general term to describe a type of lawsuit where many individuals allege similar harms or injuries from similar parties, but each person files their own individual lawsuit.
+MDLs are one of the mechanisms for handling mass torts.

-Multidistrict litigation (MDL): A way of collecting lawsuits that allege similar injuries against similar defendants into one court system.
+• Multidistrict litigation (MDL): A way of coordinating lawsuits that allege similar injuries against similar defendants into one court proceeding.
 This consolidation allows a single judge to oversee the proceedings and helps establish common facts that may be used between lawsuits.
 Plaintiffs maintain their individual case.
 This means the trials and decisions relate to only a single plaintiff at a time.

-Class action: A single lawsuit filed by one person or a small group of people on behalf of themselves and a larger group.
+• Class action: A single lawsuit filed by one person or a small group of people on behalf of themselves and a larger group.
 The person or persons filing the lawsuits are known as “class representatives.”
 The larger group is the “class.”
-The people in the class, unlike a mass tort, do not file their own individual lawsuit.
-Class action lawsuits allege similar injuries between all members of the class.
-If the plaintiffs are successful, any award granted by the court will be divided equally amongst all members of the class.
+The individuals in the class, unlike an MDL, don’t file their own lawsuit.
+Class action lawsuits allege similar injuries among all members of the class.
+If the plaintiffs are successful, any award granted by the court will be divided among all members of the class.
 There is no TikTok class action related to mental health.

-Section 230: A provision of the Communications Decency Act that provides some protections from federal liability for publishers of Internet content.
+• Section 230: A provision of the Communications Decency Act that provides some protections from federal liability for publishers of Internet content.
 Section 230 has often prevented social media platforms from being held liable for harms caused by their products.
 However, a recent ruling out of the Third Circuit may impact when companies like TikTok may be liable for content on their platform.
 For now, this ruling does not impact cases in the MDL.
-The MDL cases allege people are harmed by the design decisions of the platform's creators, not by any content posted by platform users.
+Currently, plaintiffs argue this ruling doesn’t impact MDL cases in this situation, because they focus on social media design elements rather than content.

 TikTok lawsuit updates and timeline